-Loan sales and marketing expenses were \$0.4 million during the three months ended March 31, 2023.
+Loan sales and marketing expense was \$1.9 million and \$2.7 million during the three and nine months ended September 30, 2023, respectively.
 Loan sales and marketing expense include expenses related to the promotion and exposure to new business leads which may result in originations of loans.
-No loan sales and marketing expense was recorded in the three months ended March 31, 2022, as we had not developed the ALG line of business at that time.
+We began incurring Loan sales and marketing expense during the third quarter of 2022.
+We incurred approximately \$5,000 loan sales and marketing expense in the three and nine months ended September 30, 2022.